Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Fish Canyon Falls - April 23, 2005.
 View large photo.

-Unfortunately, the quarry operation at the mouth of the canyon has restricted the access to this fine trail.
-There has been an attempt to build a trail up to Van Tassel Ridge, skirting the quarry, and dropping down into the canyon.
-But this route turns a pleasant 6-mile round trip hike with only 900 feet of elevation gain into a gut-wrenching 8.5-mile hike with 3200 feet of elevation gain!
-And the trail over Van Tassel Ridge is poorly designed, narrow, steep, rough, and overgrown.
-This is an absolutely ridiculous option for accessing Fish Canyon and is only for diehard adventurers who are willing to endure the absurd (See my Van Tassel Ridge page for a hike description of an out-and-back adventure up Van Tassel Ridge).
+For many years, the quarry operation at the mouth of the canyon had restricted the access to this fine trail.
+In 1998, the City of Duarte led the construction of an access trail climbing up to Van Tassel Ridge, skirting the quarry, and dropping down into the canyon.
+But this route turned a pleasant 5-mile round trip hike with only 800 feet of elevation gain into a gut-wrenching 9-mile hike with 3,200 feet of elevation gain!
+And the trail over Van Tassel Ridge was poorly designed, narrow, steep, rough, and overgrown.
+It was a ridiculous option for accessing Fish Canyon and only for diehard adventurers who were willing to endure the absurd (see my archived page of the old access trail over Van Tassel Ridge).

 Season: November - May